A simplified proof of the relation between scaling exponents in first-passage percolation: Introduction

 \subsection{Outline of the paper}

 In the next section, we state our main result and give a sketch of the proof.
-Next, in Section~\ref{comments}, we discuss how this new proof could give rise to important extensions.
+Next, in Section~\ref{comments}, we discuss how our proof could give rise to important extensions.
 In Section~\ref{proof} we prove Theorem \ref{theorem1}.